Opinion Exchange Dynamics

-Consider the DeGroot model on an infinite graph, with a simple random walk. \begin{itemize} \item {\bf Easy exercise.} Give an example of specific private signals for which the limit $\action_\infty$ doesn't exist. \item {\bf Easy exercise.} Prove that $\action_\infty$ exists and is equal to $S$ on non-amenable graphs a.s. \item {\bf Harder exercise.} Prove that $\action_\infty$ exists and is equal to $S$ on general infinite graphs.
+Consider the DeGroot model on an infinite graph, with a simple random walk. \begin{itemize} \item {\bf Easy exercise.} Give an example of specific private signals for which the limit $\action_\infty$ doesn't exist. \item {\bf Easy exercise.} Prove that $\action_\infty$ exists and is equal to $S$ on non-amenable graphs a.s.
+A graph is non-amenable if the Markov operator $P_w \colon \ell^2(V) \to \ell^2(V)$ has norm strictly less than 1. \item {\bf Harder exercise.} Prove that $\action_\infty$ exists and is equal to $S$ on general infinite graphs.

 \end{itemize}